Laoag-City/commtracker-api/README.md

 ### Notes
    - Ensure the node-tls volume contains valid TLS certificates to avoid runtime errors.
    - Modify the docker-compose.yaml file as needed to suit your specific environment.
+   - Needs a mongodb instance to run

 ### License
    - This project is licensed under the MIT License.

 ### TODO:
    - Provide clearer instructions for setting up environment variables (e.g., .env file configuration).
    - Detail any additional setup required for production deployment.

-   - For further assistance, please contact the maintainers of this repository.
+For further assistance, please contact the maintainers of this repository.